D7460N/D7460N.dev/README.md

 |----------|:---------------:|:------------------:|:---------:|:-----------------------------:|:-------------------------:|:----------------------------:|:--------:|
 |          | Owned/Mortgaged |    Filer, Spouse   |           | year started, original amount |                           |                              |          |
 |          |    Mortgaged    |    Filer, Spouse   |           |     2005, original amount     |            none           |                              |          |

+<h4>FAQ : :</h4>

+_What are capital improvements?_<br />
+Enter the total cost of any capital improvements to the property since it was purchased.
+Capital improvements are alterations that add to the value of the property, such as remodeling of kitchents or adding a bathroom.
+Repair and replacement of worn out items does not constitute capital improvements.
+You do not have to include capital improvement costs that totaled less that $5,000 in the total amount you report.

 <h3>VEHICLES : :</h3>